starshyyne/lauramunro.nz/_posts/2021-09-28-scifi-for-creative-minds.md

 date: 2021-09-28 10:26:13 +1300
 ---

 I love Sci Fi a lot, it's my favourite genre of anything, and I think a lot of it has to do with the fact that it's entirely based on imagining what's possible.
-It speaks to my curious soul and goes into the "what if"s of the universe, of humanity, of society, of technology.
+It speaks to my curious soul and goes into the "what if"s of the universe, humanity, society, and technology.

 While a lot of mainstream Sci Fi, especially in the last 10 years, has been heavily post-apocalyptic and showing a very negative view of the future, even in those bleak futures we're able to see glimmers of hope in a hero protagonist working tirelessly to overthrow an oppressive regime or tyrannical dictator.
 Looking at you, Handmaidens Tale, Hunger Games, Maze Runner, Divergent, that Tom Cruise Movie that changed names .